ThinkChaos/sublime-gitignorer/README.md

 A SublimeText 3 plugin to hide Git ignored files from the sidebar.

 I wrote this plugin because the [existing similar plugin][other] uses a timer to check for ignored files.
-This plugin uses events, and a couple tricks, to be more efficient.
+This plugin uses both events and a timer to be more efficient.

 ## FAQ